venkys-io/Code-Blogs/Strings/Easy/robot_return_to_origin/README.md

 **6. Check and Print Result:**

 - `if (robot_return_to_origin(directions))`: Calls the `robot_return_to_origin` function with the processed user-input directions and checks if the robot returns to the origin.
-    - `cout << "Robot gotcha" << endl;`: If the robot returns to the origin, prints a success message.
+- If the robot returns to the origin ,then it returns true orelse it returns false.
-- `else cout << "Lost your robot" << endl;`: If the robot does not return to the origin, prints a message indicating that the robot is lost.

 In summary, this C++ code prompts the user to input a sequence of directions for a robot (U for up, D for down, R for right, L for left), updates the robot's position accordingly, and then checks if the robot returns to the origin.
 The result is printed to the user, and the program ensures case-insensitivity by converting all input characters to uppercase.